npmiller/k3towdef/README.md

 ============
 GNU/Linux
 ---------
-You will need to have the adequate version of löve installed (0.9 on the last release).
+You will need to have the adequate version of löve installed.
 You can then download the `k3towdef.love` file from the last release and run:

     love k3towdef.love